rezgui/fpos/README.md

 - Open Command Prompt ( start->run->cmd ), cd to fpos top directory, then type 'make'

 ## ⚗️ How to test :
-- Adapt "run on (Qemu | Bochs).bat" to your Qemu / Bochs installation
+- Adapt **(Qemu or Bochs).bat** to your Qemu / Bochs installation

-* : on Linux, you must change 'i386-linux-ld' in make.rules to 'ld'
+- On Linux, you must change 'i386-linux-ld' in make.rules to 'ld'
-**: Windows only, most Linux users should get them easily

 ## ❤️ Contributing
 Contributions, issues and feature requests are welcome!